×

 • Zulu is spoken as a national language in: South Africa.

 You will also get to know the continents where Quechua and Zulu speaking countries lie.
-Based on the number of people that speak these languages, the position of Quechua language is not available and position of Zulu language is 87.
+Based on the number of people that speak these languages, the position of Quechua language is 23 and position of Zulu language is 87.
 Find all the information about these languages on Quechua and Zulu.

 Quechua and Zulu Language History